danielenapo/AI_unibo/Obsidian Uni/Neuroscience/Neuroanatomy/Action Potential.md

 ![[Pasted image 20230408184513.png]]
 ![[Pasted image 20230408185258.png]]
 1. **DEPOLARIZATION**:
-	When the summed signals of the postsynaptic receptors (both excitatory and inhibitory) at one time depolarize enough the Axon Hilloc (**threshold is ==-50 mV==**), Na+ channels are opened: positive charges Na+ get in, neutralizing negative charges, depolarizing the cell.
+	When the summed signals of the postsynaptic receptors (both excitatory and inhibitory) at one time depolarize enough the Axon Hilloc (**threshold is ==-50 mV==**), voltage gated Na+ channels are opened: positive charges Na+ get in, neutralizing negative charges, depolarizing the cell.
 This makes other channels to open too, in a positive-feedback loop.
 2. **OVERSHOOT**:
-	The membrane potential reaches equilibrium at a **peak of ==+30 mV==**, and then starts to decline due to the closing of sodium channels and the opening of voltage-gated potassium channels: let K+ out, thus reducing positive charges inside, repolarizing the cell.
+	The membrane potential reaches equilibrium at a **peak of ==+30 mV==**, and then starts to decline due to the closing of sodium channels and the opening of voltage-gated K+ channels, letting K+ out, thus reducing positive charges inside, repolarizing the cell.
 3. **REPOLARIZATION**:
 	The membrane potential rapidly becomes more negative due to the efflux of potassium ions out of the cell.
 4. **HYPERPOLARIZATION** -> _**Refractory period**_: